Safe Chance Constrained Reinforcement Learning for Batch Process Control: Introduction

 \subsection{Contribution}

 A number of RL-based methodologies have been proposed to ensure operational constraints are satisfied with high probability \cite{pan2020constrained, petsagkourakis2020chance, peng2021separated}.
 Other works have been proposed to consider the process-model mismatch that exists when learning an RL policy offline \cite{kumar2020conservative,kidambi2021morel, yu2021combo}.
-However, as far as the authors are aware, there are no methods, which achieve both.
+However, as far as the authors are aware, there are no RL methods, which achieve both.
 In this work, we propose a method that synchronously satisfies operational constraints with high probability, whilst respecting the limitations of a process model.
-In this work, we deploy the use of GPs to construct a data-driven state space model.
-The variance of the posterior predictive distribution of the GP is used in two different ways: firstly, it provides a constraint tightening mechanism to back the nominal (or expected) process away from the constraint boundary (to ensure constraint satisfaction with high probability); and, secondly, it is used to penalise exploration of regions of the GP model with high epistemic uncertainties.
+Specifically, we deploy the use of GPs to construct a data-driven state space model.
+The variance of the posterior predictive distribution of the GP is used in two different ways: firstly, it provides a constraint tightening mechanism to back the nominal (or expected) process away from the constraint boundary (to provide constraint satisfaction with high probability); and, secondly, it is used to penalise exploration of regions of the GP model with high epistemic uncertainties.
 The full method as proposed also implements a Bayesian optimization strategy in order to tune the degree of constraint tightening - balancing operational risk with performance.
-Here, we draw analogue to reward shaping, except in this case, we identify a policy variant mechanism to ensure constraint satisfaction as desired \cite{ng1999policy}.
+Here, we draw analogue to reward shaping, except in this case, we identify a policy variant mechanism for constraint satisfaction as desired \cite{ng1999policy}.
 Importantly, the dimensionality of the shaping problem is equivalent to the number of operational constraints imposed on the system, which provides means to scale the method to larger problems.
-Further, the approach inherently provides the added benefits of being completely data-driven and synchronously accounting for model uncertainty, removing demands for assumption of mechanistic process knowledge.
+Further advantages include the inheritance of the MDP framework - which theoretically enables us to account for uncertainty in a proper closed loop manner - as well as the mitigation of resolving an optimization problem online (as is required by conventional methods).
+Instead controls are selected via inference, which lends itself naturally to handling systems of both fast and slow dynamics.
+Additionally, the approach is completely data-driven and synchronously accounts for model uncertainty, removing demands for assumption of mechanistic process knowledge.